OvuSense Pro User Guide

 What can be done about it?

 Having sex later in the cycle will help improve chances of getting pregnant if 'late ovulation' is occurring.
-If that doesn't help with conception, a fertility specialist may recommend a diet change and/ or drug treatment to 'even' out the cycle and cause ovulation to occur later.
+If that doesn't help with conception, a fertility specialist may recommend a diet change and/ or drug treatment to 'even' out the cycle and cause ovulation to occur sooner.
 The treatment may be different if you just have 'late ovulation' that doesn't cause a short luteal phase.

-4.3 Anovulation
+4.3 Possible Anovulation

 What is it?